pauloccesar/pauloccesar/README.md

 My name is Paulo Cesar.
 I Living in Divinópolis, Brazil.

 - 🔭 I’m currently working at <a href="https://www.nescara.com/site/" target="_blank">Nèscara</a> as a Software Developer;
-- ⚡  Using MEAN Stack, most of the time: React Native, Angular, Node.js;
+- ⚡  Using MEAN Stack, most of the time: React Native;
 - 🌱 I’m currently learning Typescript;

 ### You can find me at: